MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 A: No. The Office 365 connected Yammer groups experience will work only for Office 365 tenant that is associated with a single Yammer network.
 See [Network migration: Consolidate multiple Yammer networks](../configure-your-yammer-network/consolidate-multiple-yammer-networks.md) for information on how to consolidate your Yammer networks.
 This  is required for all Yammer networks as of October 16, 2018.

+  **Q: If I become eligible for connected groups, what happens?**

+We will begin connecting your existing groups as new groups get created in your Yammer network.

+**Q: I don't want my existing groups to get connected to Office 365.
+Can I turn this off?**

+A: No, but you can [Manage who can create Office 365 Groups](https://support.office.com/article/4c46c8cb-17d0-44b5-9776-005fced8e618) which will also apply to the backfill for existing groups.
+Only groups owned by users with group creation privileges will be connected to Office 365.
+If you apply new a creation policy, this will not retroactively change groups that are connected to Office 365.
+This will only impact new groups moving forward.

+ **Q: How does Office 365 First Release fit into Yammer integration with Office 365 Groups?**

+A: Yammer uses A/B Testing to inform product decisions which is a process that includes all users in all networks.
+You cannot opt-in or opt-out to Yammer A/B Testing.
+Other Office 365 properties like SharePoint Online and Planner employ the Office 365 First Release program which may manage access to new capabilities and changes within that technology.
+For more information on Office 365 First Release program, see [How Office 365 commercial customers can get early access to new Office 2016 features](https://support.office.com/article/4dd8ba40-73c0-4468-b778-c7b744d03ead).

+## FAQ - General

- **Q: What kinds of Yammer groups can be Office 365 Groups?**
+**Q: What kinds of Yammer groups can be Office 365 connected Yammer groups?**

-A: To start with, only private and public internal groups will be enabled.
+A: To start with, only private and public internal groups.
 External groups and private-unlisted groups will be included in a later wave.

- **Q: Can I make my Office 365 connected Yammer group private and not list it in Group Directory (secret)?**
+ **Q: Can I make my Office 365 connected Yammer group private and not list it in the Group Directory (secret)?**

 A: No. That setting is not available for Office 365 connected Yammer groups.